AIPowerGrid/comfy-bridge/README.md

 - **ComfyUI Connection Issues**: Ensure your ComfyUI instance is running and accessible at the URL specified in your `.env` file.
 - **API Key Issues**: Verify your GRID_API_KEY is correct and has sufficient permissions.
 - **Model Mapping Issues**: The bridge maps AI Power Grid model names to your local ComfyUI models.
 Check the logs for any mapping errors.
+  - If you see "Unknown grid model" warnings, verify that you have the corresponding checkpoint file in your ComfyUI models directory.
+  - The bridge attempts to find a matching checkpoint even if names don't match exactly.

 ## License